 - Valladolid & The Chichen Itza – the pyramid and ruins at Chichen Itza is perhaps the most iconic spot in Mexico.
 Valladolid is the perfect base to explore nearby stunning cenotes – many of which are still hidden gems.

 - Xel Ha Adventure Park – located near Playa del Carmen on the Riviera Maya, Xel Ha is a sprawling waterpark perfect for families and couples and those wanting to enjoy a fun day out.

-- Merida – the Capital of Yucatan state, a popular tourist spot but a must-visit in any itinerary.
+- Merida – the capital of Yucatan state, Merida is a popular tourist spot and must-visit in any itinerary.
 With rich culture, classical architecture and authentic cuisine.

 - Xenotes Oasis Maya – another of Yucatan’s big adventure parks, Xenotes Oasis Maya has everything from zip-wiring, kayaking, cliff-jumping, snorkelling, and climbing down into many of Yucatan’s breathtaking cenotes.

 - Cozumel – one of the largest islands off the coast of Playa Del Carmen, an excellent place for scuba diving and other water sports.
 There’s also an eco-park that’s home to dolphins, turtles and manatees.

 - Uxmal – another ancient Mayan city near Merida, with pyramids, ruins, roads and dwellings dating back 1500 years, it’s one of Mexico’s UNESCO World Heritage sites due to its historical significance.

 - Cancun & Playa Del Carmen – the two major tourist resorts in Yucatan still have plenty to offer despite the crowds – crystal-clear waters and white sand beaches, lively nightlife, and plenty of exciting day trips nearby.